Last Updated on June 22, 2023 by Tim Wells

 Today, I had a situation where I wanted to natively take a screenshot on my NVIDIA Shield.
-Usually when I take screenshots, I use a video capture device like an Elgato HD60, but that wouldn’t work in this case.
+Usually, when I take screenshots, I use a video capture device like an Elgato HD60, but that wasn’t an option.

 Android has natively let you take screenshots for several generations, so I naturally assumed that Android TV would be the same.
-But it turns out taking a screenshot on the NVIDIA Shield is a bit harder than it seems.
+But taking a screenshot on the NVIDIA Shield is a bit harder than it seems.

-So, after a little research, I figured out the process.
-It turns out that many other people are having the same problem, so I created this quick tutorial with you.
+After a bit of research, I figured out the process.
+Many others have the same problem, so I created this quick tutorial with you.

 I’ve split this into two parts:

 - How to take a screenshot on the NVIDIA Shield (any version)

 - Where to find your screenshots in the Shield TV’s folder structure